Aliases for IKBKB Gene

 GeneCards Summary for IKBKB Gene

-Serine kinase that plays an essential role in the NF-kappa-B signaling pathway which is activated by multiple stimuli such as inflammatory cytokines, bacterial or viral products, DNA damages or other cellular stresses.
-Acts as part of the canonical IKK complex in the conventional pathway of NF-kappa-B activation and phosphorylates inhibitors of NF-kappa-B on 2 critical serine residues.
+Serine kinase that plays an essential role in the NF-kappa-B signaling pathway which is activated by multiple stimuli such as inflammatory cytokines, bacterial or viral products, DNA damages or other cellular stresses (PubMed:30337470).
+Acts as part of the canonical IKK complex in the conventional pathway of NF-kappa-B activation.
+Phosphorylates inhibitors of NF-kappa-B on 2 critical serine residues.
 These modifications allow polyubiquitination of the inhibitors and subsequent degradation by the proteasome.
 In turn, free NF-kappa-B is translocated into the nucleus and activates the transcription of hundreds of genes involved in immune response, growth control, or protection against apoptosis.
-In addition to the NF-kappa-B inhibitors, phosphorylates several other components of the signaling pathway including NEMO/IKBKG, NF-kappa-B subunits RELA and NFKB1, as well as IKK-related kinases TBK1 and IKBKE.
+In addition to the NF-kappa-B inhibitors, phosphorylates several other components of the signaling pathway including NEMO/IKBKG, NF-kappa-B subunits RELA and NFKB1, as well as IKK-related kinases TBK1 and IKBKE (PubMed:11297557, PubMed:20410276).
 IKK-related kinase phosphorylations may prevent the overproduction of inflammatory mediators since they exert a negative regulation on canonical IKKs.
 Phosphorylates FOXO3, mediating the TNF-dependent inactivation of this pro-apoptotic transcription factor (PubMed:15084260).
-Also phosphorylates other substrates including NCOA3, BCL10 and IRS1.
+Also phosphorylates other substrates including NCOA3, BCL10 and IRS1 (PubMed:17213322).
 Within the nucleus, acts as an adapter protein for NFKBIA degradation in UV-induced NF-kappa-B activation (PubMed:11297557).
 Phosphorylates RIPK1 at 'Ser-25' which represses its kinase activity and consequently prevents TNF-mediated RIPK1-dependent cell death (By similarity).
 Phosphorylates the C-terminus of IRF5, stimulating IRF5 homodimerization and translocation into the nucleus (PubMed:25326418).

 IkappaB Kinase (IKK) is an enzyme complex that forms part of the NF-kappaB signaling pathway.
-The complex is comprised of three subunits (IKKalpha (IKK1), IKKbeta (IKK2) and IKKgamma (NEMO)), the alpha- and beta-subunits are catalytically active whereas the gamma-subunit serves a regulatory function.
-Activation of NF-kappaB occurs via degradation of IkappaB, a process that is initiated by its phosphorylation by IkappaB kinase (IKK).
-Phosphorylated IkappaB becomes dissociated from NF-kappaB, unmasking the NLS.
-Phosphorylation also results in IkappaB ubiquitination and targeting to the proteasome.
-NF-kappaB can now enter the nucleus and regulate gene expression.
+The IKK complex is comprised of three subunits (IKKalpha (IKK1), IKKbeta (IKK2) and IKKgamma (NEMO)), the alpha- and beta-subunits are catalytically active whereas the gamma-subunit has a regulatory function.